killinen/BrakeModule/Safety/README.md

 ## Safety aspect

-In critical systems there should be rigorous code testing and this attempt to obey to this principle.
+In critical systems, it is important to adhere to the principle of rigorous code testing.
+The BrakeModule code has undergone this process through the use of static analysis tools such as Cppcheck and the Misra addon.

-BrakeModule code has been checked with Cppcheck and misra addon.
-Cppcheck is a static analysis tool for C/C++ code.
-It provides unique code analysis to detect bugs and focuses on detecting undefined behaviour and dangerous coding constructs.
+Cppcheck is a static analysis tool for C/C++ code that is designed to detect bugs and undefined behavior.
+It has been used to check the BrakeModule code for any issues.

-Misra addon is layer on top of Cppchck where MISRA-C:2012 standard rule checking is done to the code.
-There atleast should not be any "required" rule errors.
+The Misra addon is a layer on top of Cppcheck that performs rule checking according to the MISRA-C:2012 standard. <!---The BrakeModule code has passed the Cppcheck test and is currently being checked for MISRA compliance.---> A shell script is available in the BrakeModule software folder to run both tests.

-Brakemodule code has passed the Cppcheck and MISRA complience is WIP.
-Inside Brakemodule software folder there is shell script that will conduct both tests.
-During compiling the compile warnings are set to ```-warnings=all```.
+During compilation, the ```-warnings=all``` flag is also set to highlight any potential problems.

 ### General safety filosophy
-BrakeModule triest to act so that it will minimize the affect of cars original ABS/DSC system functionality/safety features.
+The BrakeModule aims to minimize the impact on the original ABS/DSC system's functionality and safety features.

-TODO: Make some systematic analysis of logik or component failures and how those affect BrakeModule/rest of the system.
+TODO: Conduct a systematic analysis of logic or component failures and their effect on the BrakeModule and the rest of the system.

 ### Software design
 Here text what safety has tried to be implemented in software